1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Tax-exempt 501(c)(3) organizations or legally established government units, recommended by local First Interstate Bank branches; must demonstrate community benefit and financial stability.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tax-exempt 501(c)(3) organizations or legally established government units, recommended by local First Interstate Bank branches; must demonstrate community benefit and financial stability.
+Confirm the full requirements in the official notice before applying.